Skip to main content

 Finding Aids:

-Biographical information for the extended Munson Jarvis family, a detailed document list which includes information such as recipient and correspondent for letters, and a microfilm shelf list are available in print.
+Biographical information for the extended Munson Jarvis family, a detailed document list which includes information such as recipient and correspondent for letters, and a microfilm shelf list are available in print and as PDFs.
+A finding aid highlighting privateering material is also available.

 A document list is available at the New Brunswick Museum website.
 For best search results, enter "Jarvis family" in the Manuscript Title field.